View in portable document format.

 Descriptions of the Standing Committees of the General Faculty can be accessed from the main web page of the Office of the General Faculty and Faculty Council.
 Each standing committee’s web page lists its chair, vice chair, and chair elect, as well as all members of that committee, their terms of service, their titles, and their academic units.

-Each web page has individual email addresses (linked from the members' names) and a group email list (Member E-mail Address Book) that includes all members.
+Each web page has individual email addresses (linked from the member’s name) and a group email list (Member E-mail Address Book) that includes all members.
 This list is updated whenever a change is reported to the Office of the General Faculty (OGF).
 It is therefore recommended to use that link for any communication with the committee.
 Any changes should be reported to OGF.

-Committees have different functions and compositions.
-(Information about standing committees is included in the Handbook of Operating Procedures 2-1040 A. Composition and Function and B. Membership and the Handbook of Operating Procedures 2-1110 B. Committees).
-The committee chairs should familiarize themselves with both and be aware of term limits, membership, etc., to ensure that all rules are followed.
+All committees have different functions and compositions.1 The committee chairs should familiarize themselves with both and be aware of term limits, membership, etc., to ensure that all rules are followed.
 Committee functions and compositions can be found on each committee’s web page.

 Terms of Service